 In your first semester, you will complete foundational coursework in equity and diversity, linguistics, and language teaching methods.

 During the autumn semester, advanced language-teaching coursework accompanies your two part-time field experiences in a world language classroom (in an elementary school and in a secondary setting).
 You will develop the use of three core practices for world language teaching, as well as other essential skills in planning, instruction and assessment.

-In the spring, you will complete a full-time student teaching experience in one school, as well as final coursework and your capstone project: a performance assessment of teaching called the edTPA.
+In the spring, you will complete a full-time student teaching experience in one school, as well as the final coursework.

 Upon successful completion of the World Language Education MEd program, candidates apply for the State of Ohio’s multi-age K-12 teaching license in the target language.